Below you'll find questions we've identified as the most frequently asked by email or in our discussion forum.

 Yes - see our how to open a bank account in Australia page for help.

 We found the process of opening an Australian bank account from New Zealand very quick and easy.
-Depending on which bank you choose, you might be able to do it all online and via the phone.
+Depending on which bank you choose, you might be able to do it online and via the phone.

 Read about how to open a bank account before leaving NZ on our how to open a bank account in Australia page.